 To get an opportunity to study a physiotherapy course, you typically need two or three A levels, including biological subjects and/or PE, along with five GSCEs, including Mathematics, English and at least one subject from science, or equivalent qualifications.

 Physiotherapy can include several treatments and preventative approaches, based on particular problems experienced by the patient.
 A patient’s first appointment is to assess what kind of approach must be taken.

 There are three main approaches a physiotherapist may use.
-These are:

 Education and advice

 Exercises that improve movement and strength of a specific body part – These type of exercise usually need to be frequently repeated for a long time.

 Moving the whole body – Such as walking or swimming, which can help the patient to recover from an operation or injury that affects his or her mobility.